 7. Thomas Cole National Historic Site – Catskill, New York

 Thomas Cole, the father of American landscape art and founder of the Hudson River School, grew up surrounded by the black soot of England’s industrial revolution.
-After immigrating to the United States in 1818, his distaste for urbanization influenced his life’s great work: painting romantic replicas of America’s sprawling countryside.
+After emigrating to the United States in 1818, his distaste for urbanization influenced his life’s great work: painting romantic replicas of America’s sprawling countryside.

 Many of these oil paintings are on display at the Thomas Cole National Historic Site – the home in Catskill, New York, where he worked and lived until his death in 1848.
 In the 19th century, his artwork called for environmental preservation in the face of urban sprawl.
 His message feels even more urgent as the nation feels the effects of climate change.